corite/qcal/README.md

     text/calendar; qcal -p; copiousoutput

+If you also want to be able to import received appointments directly from neomutt, put the following two lines in mailcap:

+    text/calendar; qcal -c 0 -u %s && notify-send "Appointment created";
+    text/calendar; qcal -p; copiousoutput

+The first line is only executed if you press Return.
+The second line just displays the appointment as above.

 ### Crontab

 You can get reminders of your appointments 15 mins in advance with this one